State College AA Transfer Guarantees

 Should any of these guarantees be denied, the student has the right to file an appeal.
 Each state university or college has established appeal procedures.
 Students may contact the state university articulation officer for information about these procedures.

 The Associate in Arts degree is designed for students who plan to transfer to an upper division institution.
 The degree requires completion of 60 hours.
 Of those hours, 36 need to be completed within the five areas of general education and 24 hours are elective credit.
 There are five areas of focus within Valencia’s general education program: Communications, Humanities, Mathematics, Science and Social Science.

-Students who wish to transfer to one of the state universities, should review the transfer plans located in the Transfer Plan section of the catalog.
-These plans will show you how to take courses that are required common prerequisites within each major and use them efficiently within the 36 hours of general education and the 24 hours of electives.
+Students who wish to transfer to one of the state universities, should review the degree pathways section of the catalog.
+These pathway plans will show you how to take courses that are required common prerequisites within each major and use them efficiently within the 36 hours of general education and the 24 hours of electives.

 |ENC 1101||FRESHMAN COMPOSITION I (GR) +*~||3|